nickolaich/samples/README.md

 Module for sending emails from application.
 Works around Bamboo mailer.
 Added EmailLog to write optionally usage and calculate it per billing periods.
 Smtp and SendGridAPI are adapters supported for now.

+### Cluster:
+Some tasks executed on cluster or communication between apps.

 ### live_view_components
 content_cards to quickly render cards and wrapped into it tabs, it supports mobile devices + left/right/top/bottom positions of tabs (screens are available)
 ### dynamic_layout